worldpeaceenginelabs/DAuth/README.md

 ### Example
 1. My domain is: myname.com
-2. My notebook, pc, and smartphone have an app or webapp, which connects regularly to that domain to check for new data (call, message etc.)
+2. myname.com connects to a Gun relay, which is a decentralized back-end, a graph database.
-3. If you like to send me a message, you can call, message, or send to myname.com (my all three devices "telephone-number")
+3. My notebook, pc, and smartphone have an app or webapp, which connects regularly to that domain to check for new data (call, message etc.)
-4. myname.com is a static page with Gun API, which is a decentralized back-end.
-This way myname.com becomes a quasi signaling server, but much more.
+4. If you like to talk call myname.com, or message me on myname.com, or send whatever to myname.com (my all three devices "telephone-number")
-5. This way every person, and every device is available to the public.
-Security/Access/Filter/Functions depends on your myname.com page.
+5. This way every browser can listen to outside traffic.
+Ad-hoc sharing gets sweet as cake i imagine.